 We only had a limited amount of time but this was our personal 4 day itinerary of everything we got up to in Singapore.
 There are plenty of other things to do in Singapore if you have more time.

 Universal Studios Singapore is one of the more fun things to do in Singapore.
 This place is a fun filled theme park where you can let your inner child roam free.
 The theme park features 28 rides, plenty of shows, and also a ton of attractions in different zones.
 They have 7 unique themed zones which include The Lost World, Ancient Egypt, Sci-Fi City, New York, Hollywood, Madagascar, and Far Far Away.
+Visiting Universal Studios in a day can easily be done and should definitely be on your list of things to do!
 You can experience all your favourite movies in unique and exciting ways.

 Universal Studios Singapore ticket prices: A one day costs $79 SGD per adult and $59 SGD per child.
 For more information or bookings, you can check their website here.